RocketChat/RC4Conferences/README.md

 sh startNext.sh localhost production
 ```

-_Note: Please replace the "localhost" (127.0.0.1) with your static IP if you are doing environment setup on your VM.
+_Note: Please replace the 'localhost' (127.0.0.1) with your static IP if you are doing environment setup on your VM.
 For e.g. `173.456.1.19`_

 ### Additional Resources